 You must complete all information on the form and sign it.
 Include the fee (use a cheque or money order) when posting your application.

-Finalizing your application
+Finalizing your business registration application

 Once ASIC has approved your application, they’ll give your company an ACN, which you can then use to apply for your ABN.
 They’ll formally register your company, and send you the certificate of registration.

 Australia’s all-online registration service eases the stress of the registration process.
 To make life simpler, getting additional assistance with this process is recommended.

 Register your business / Company in New Zealand